Monthly Archives: May 2005

 A walk in the park

-Another Saturday, another glorious lie-in!
-Finally dragged my body out of bed at around noon, had some breakfast, showered and headed down the the snooker hall where I beat David 4-1 frames.
-Not a great game of snooker, a little … Continue reading
+Another Saturday, another glorious lie-in! 🙂 Finally dragged my body out of bed at around noon, had some breakfast, showered and headed down the the snooker hall where I beat David 4-1 frames.
+Not a great game of snooker, a little scrappy in places, but good practice.

 Making a mark